-Each morning the campus engineer and/or supervision staff inspect/s the campus to ensure no unsafe conditions emerged over night.
+Each morning supervision staff inspects the campus to ensure no unsafe conditions emerged over night.
 Play equipment is inspected to ensure nothing is broken or damaged.
 Any unsafe conditions are reported to the Principal and shared with other supervision staff.
-Emergency tape and cones should be used as needed to prevent students from accessing unsafe equipment or areas.
+Emergency Tape and cones should be used as needed to prevent students from accessing unsafe equipment or areas.
 Supervision staff should carry a walkie talkie at all times.